codex-project/codex/readme.md

 ## Completely Open Source
 I built Codex to be open and available to *everyone*.
 Documentation is incredibly important that can make or break even the best development projects.
 This is why the code powering Codex is available on [GitHub](https://github.com/caffeinated/codex) under the [MIT license](https://tldrlegal.com/license/mit-license).

 In short, I want to see beautiful documentation being written everywhere!
 No excuses!
-Read the full documentation with installation instructions [here](http://codex.caffeinated.ninja).

 ## Features
 - Laravel 4.2